HOME

 BRAZIL, 1940-141, Scott 505 and 507A have different watermarks.

 Vieira, born in Lisbon, but brought as a child to Brazil, lived an extraordinary life in both politics and religion, and was one of both Brazil's and Portugal's greatest figures in the seventeenth century.
-He studied with the Jesuits in Brazil and entered the order in 1623.
+He studied with the Jesuits in Brazil and entered the Order in 1623.
 He taught rhetoric and was widely admired for his eloquence.
 Once on a trip to Portugal, his abilities were discerned by King John IV who made him tutor to the Infante, court preacher and a member of the Royal Council, and gave him a variety of offices and missions which he fulfilled in exemplary manner.
 Under John's successor, though, he was silenced by the Inquisition and imprisoned for two years.
-At home with the rich and powerful, he used his talents and influence in the old and new worlds to speak up for the poor, slaves, and oppressed, and continued to do so into old age, despite opposition from all sides.
+At home with the rich and powerful, he used his talents and influence in the Old and New Worlds to speak up for the poor, slaves, and oppressed, and continued to do so into old age, despite opposition from all sides.
+The University of Lisbon, under the direction of José Eduardo Franco, director of the university's Lusofone Centre for Literature and Culture, has recently published the complete works of Antonio Vieira, about 5,000 pages in 30 volumes.
 More

 BRAZIL